Writing Advice Payton Hayes Writing Advice Payton Hayes

 Smart querying is the perfect combination of querying best practices, batch querying, and cold email marketing tactics that serves as the single most effective strategy for landing literary agents out of thin air.

 Once you’ve done some market research and you feel like you have a decent grasp on publishers and agents that deal in your genre, start building a pool of agents who you can smart query and query again later.
 To establish a truly effective agent pool, come up with a mixture of middle and top tier agents as well as agents who typically are known for responding slower/faster to query submissions.
 It’s generally a good idea to have a healthy mix of different kinds of agents for your genre (as opposed to all top-tier or all quick-responding agents) because you may want options.
+Likewise, agents that work independently or alongside publishers are good to add to the mix.
+Additionally, consider querying to agents that represent different demographics that your book may appeal to (such as marginalized or underrepresented communities).
 A wide variety of stable, established agents as well as emerging agents with potential, is essential to successful and smart querying.

 One key element of smart querying is “test batch querying” where like the name suggests, you send out query emails in strategic batches.
 Unlike just mass-emailing, agents test batch querying allows you to essentially test-run your query before putting all your eggs into baskets.
 To batch query, choose 3-5 agents from your pool who respond quickly to queries (leave your dream agents out of test batches) and send your query to them first.
 If you get 1-2 interested responses (they’re requesting the full manuscript for review) then your query is working, and you can open it up to the rest of the agents in your pool.
 If you find that agents are getting to the manuscript and losing interest, your manuscript may need more attention first.

-Pro Tip: When building your pool of agents to query, do your due diligence on social media.
+Pro Tip: When building your pool of agents to query, do your due diligence on various social media platforms.
 Research your prospective agents on and off the page and ensure your values and work ethic align to avoid any creative differences in the marketing process down the line.

-I didn’t want to spend too much time on this topic but remember to take any and all writing-related advice and feedback with a grain of salt, of course.
-Literary agents, like editors, like writers, are all just readers and book lovers at the end of the day, they too are looking for the next story to fall in love with.
+This may seem obvious, but be sure to take any and all writing-related advice and feedback with a grain of salt, of course.
+Literary agents, like editors and writers, are all just readers and book lovers at the end of the day.
+They too are looking for the next greatest story to fall in love with.
 They make real, meaningful connections to characters and events, so the main goal of a query letter isn’t to sell your story to the agent, but rather to make your story matter to an agent.

 After you send out queries, you’ll get a mix of responses, including:

-No response at all, which means it’s a rejection.
+• No response at all, which means it’s a rejection.
 Don’t sweat it—this is normal.
-Move on.
+Read it, sit with it for a moment, appreciate the opportunity, and move on.

 If you receive no requests for the manuscript or book proposal, then there might be something wrong with your query.
 If you succeed in getting your material requested, but then get rejected, there may be a weakness in the manuscript or proposal.
 You might occasionally receive personalized feedback regarding the state of your manuscript but it’s not standard practice.